"

 The Lure of Politics

-After the war, Hamilton briefly served on the Congress of the Confederation.
+After the war, Hamilton briefly served in the Congress of the Confederation.
 Throughout his time there, he grew frustrated that Congress had so little power to solve problems or collect taxes.
-His irritation at government ineffectiveness foreshadowed a strugle he would fight for the rest of his career.
-Even though he served as a private lawyer for several years, the temptation toward government service never left Hamilton.
+His irritation at government ineffectiveness foreshadowed a struggle he would fight for the rest of his career.
+Even though he had served as a private lawyer for several years, the temptation to enter government service never left Hamilton.
 He despised the Articles of Confederation and wrote frequently about the many problems the document caused — and of course, he believed the government’s lack of power formed the root of those problems.
-So in 1786 he spearheaded a campaign to create a new Congress and come up with a better governing document.
+In 1786, he spearheaded a campaign to create a new Congress and devise a better governing document.

 Crafting the Constitution